llm-case-studies/whowhe2wha/Docs/ARCHITECTURE.md

     2.  `AddEventForm` calls the `onSave` prop function, passing the new event data.
     3.  `App.tsx` receives the data, creates a new event object with a unique ID, and adds it to the `events` state array.
     4. React re-renders the `Dashboard`, which now includes the new event in the appropriate view.

+## 6. Progressive Web App (PWA) Features

+The application is enhanced with PWA capabilities to provide a more native-like experience.

+-   **`manifest.json` (Web App Manifest):** This file provides metadata about the application (name, icons, theme colors).
+It allows browsers on desktop and mobile to "install" the web app to the user's home screen or applications folder, where it can run in a standalone window without the browser's UI chrome.
+-   **`service-worker.js` (Service Worker):** This script runs in the background, separate from the main application thread.
+Its primary role is to provide network resilience and offline support by caching the core application assets (the "app shell").
+On subsequent visits, it intercepts network requests and can serve the cached assets directly, resulting in near-instant load times and the ability for the app to function without a network connection.